John Donovan (American football)

-John Donovan (born September 11, 1974) is an American football coach who was most recently the senior analyst for the Green Bay Packers of the National Football League (NFL).
+John Donovan (born September 11, 1974) is an American football coach who currently is the senior offensive analyst for the Florida Gators.
+He most recently the senior analyst for the Green Bay Packers of the National Football League (NFL).
 He has been an assistant in the NFL and in four of the Power Five college football conferences (ACC, SEC, Big-10 and PAC-12).
-He was a defensive back at Johns Hopkins from 1993–1996.
+He was a defensive back at Johns Hopkins from 1993 to 1996.